-The idea of relying entirely on calculations to mark the beginning Islamic months was raised as well during this conference.
+The idea of relying entirely on calculations to mark the beginning of Islamic months was raised as well during this conference.
 To make a decision on this matter a crucial question needed answering: is sighting the new moon simply a means of determining the start of the lunar month or is it in itself an act of worship which needs to be established?
 If it is only a means to calculate time, then the moon’s sightability can be determined to very high degrees of accuracy using modern astronomy and it removes the need for physical sighting.
 If, however, the sighting itself is considered a form of worship then it can’t be replaced by mere calculations.

-The conference concluded with the aim of further investigating the method of using astronomical calculations.
+The conference concluded with the aim of further investigating the use of astronomical calculations.
 The FCNA and ISNA returned to moon sighting as a methodology and this was continued throughout the 90’s and early 2000’s.
 During this time, they worked with astronomers and mathematicians to derive a method based entirely on astronomical calculations.

-FCNA continued its work on the calculated lunar calendar.
+FCNA continued its work on the lunar calendar.
 Abandoning moon sighting in favour of astronomical calculations is an unorthodox opinion that historically was never relied upon.
 To consult with other Muslim scholars on this issue, a delegation traveled across the Muslim world with this proposal.
-Sh Bin Baaz and other Saudi scholars didn’t demonstrate interest in the idea and told the FCNA to make their own decision based on their research.
-Similar responses were given by scholars in Pakistan, Egypt and Turkey; while some were receptive such as Sh.
-Mohammad Al-Ashqar of Kuwait, most were either opposed to the concept or felt that it was something that needed more investigation.
+Shaykh Bin Baaz and other Saudi scholars didn’t demonstrate interest in the idea and told the FCNA to make their own decision based on their research.
+Similar responses were given by scholars in Pakistan, Egypt and Turkey; while some were receptive such as Shaykh Mohammad Al-Ashqar of Kuwait, most were either opposed to the concept or felt that it was something that needed more investigation.

 After much deliberation and in light of the continued disarray on the moonsighting issue, the FCNA and ISNA adopted its position to use astronomical calculations in June 2006.
 It deemed that moonsighting itself is not an act of worship and thus one could rely solely on calculations to start the lunar month.
 The European Council on Fatwa and Research (ECFR), lead by Yusuf-al Qaradawi, also adopted this position shortly afterwards.
-As was expected, this decision stirred a major controversy amongst Western Muslim scholars.
+As was expected, this decision stirred a major controversy among Western Muslim scholars.
 A war of academic papers and articles soon ensued but it did little to unify the fragile cohesion that was there in first place.

 Since 2006, a number of initiatives have take place to try to unite and better organize the moonsighting organizations within the US and Canada.
 Examples of these are the 2007 National Moonsighting Conference in California and the 2009 National Hilal Sighting Conference in New York.
 Furthermore, since the late 2000’s, some organizations have changed their positions from that of a local sighting to a global one.
 This would allow for a greater chance for congruency with FNCA’s calculations and also greater unity with the rest of the Muslim world.
 While these are welcome steps, there is still need for considerable work to unite the community on this issue.

-It is evident that the ultimate reason for the divisions on the moonsighting issue arise due to the lack of an agreed upon authority amongst Western Muslims.
+It is evident that the ultimate reason for the divisions on the moonsighting issue arise due to the lack of an agreed upon authority among Western Muslims.
 There are hundreds of independently run mosques across the Americas; uniting them under a single banner is no simple task.